CyberGen49/cyberfiles-lite/README.md

 * View text files, images, and videos without leaving your browser
     * Text files of [certain formats](/prism-lang-exts.json) are syntax-highlighted
     * Videos use a custom-made video player
+* Change the sort order of a directory
+* Filter files in a directory just by pressing Ctrl + F
 * Add to your existing [ExpressJS](https://github.com/expressjs/express) projects

 ## Running CyberFiles Lite standalone